natejms/ampersand/README.md

 # Ampersand
-The really, *really* minimalistic static site generator.
+A really, *really* minimalistic static site generator.

 Ampersand is the product of being annoyed by how difficult it is to maintain a web application's translations by copying and pasting the source code into